The best hotels in Sao Paulo

 Key Metro routes: Line 4 (Yellow) from Pinheiros to Paulista to Luz.
 Line 1 (Blue) from Jabaquara to Santana through Liberdade and Sé.
 For areas without Metro, use 99 or Uber.
 Set the destination in the app before requesting.
 Helicopter transfers exist for executives (R$2,000+ per trip) but that's another world.

-Sao Paulo's best neighborhoods
+Sao Paulo's best hotel regions

 São Paulo is massive but the tourist-relevant zone is concentrated along a southwest-northeast corridor.
 Jardins and Paulista are the central anchors.
 Pinheiros and Vila Madalena sit west with the best food and nightlife.
 Berrini and Morumbi are the southern business districts.
 Centro (downtown) has the cultural institutions.
 The Metro connects all of these in 20-40 minutes.